mikelewek/FSD_P4_ConferenceApp/README.md

 --------------------
  1. The user must have a Google account.
  2. The user must create a new project in the Google Developer's Console and copy over the following: The application name must be changed in app.yaml.
 The CLIENT_ID must be changed in static/js/app.js.
 The WEB_CLIENT_ID must be changed in settings.py.
  3. Updating your user profile at <code>/profile</code> should be the first step after the app. has started running.
-It is required to associate conferences with a user and sessions with a conference.
+It is required to associate conferences and sessions with an authenticated profile.
  4. Google App Engine SDK is required to test and deploy to the app engine production environment. [https://cloud.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python](https://cloud.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python)
  5. Testing locally can be done through the APIs Explorer: <code>http://localhost:8080/_ah/api/explorer</code>
  6. Viewing the data in the Datastore Viewer: <code>http://localhost:8001/datastore?kind=Conference</code>